-A caller leaves a strongly worded voicemail that urges the recipient to respond immediately and to call another phone number.
-These voicemails are urgent and convince the victim for example, that their bank account will be suspended if they don’t respond.
+This scenario occurs when a caller leaves a strongly worded voicemail that urges the recipient to respond immediately and to call another phone number.
+These voicemails are urgent and convince the victim, for example, that their bank account will be suspended if they don’t respond.

 This sophisticated phishing email attack tricks two people into believing that they’re emailing each other.
-However, the phisher is actually sending fake emails to each person asking them to share information or to update confidential corporate information.
+However, the hacker sends fake emails to each person asking them to share information or update confidential corporate information.

-This malware technique uses online advertisements or pop-ups to compel people to click a valid-looking link that then installs malware on their computer.
+This phishing technique uses online advertisements or pop-ups to compel people to click a valid-looking link that installs malware on their computer.

-People are busy and don’t take the time to carefully review phishing email details, automatically trusting the request.
-Email phishing victims believed they were helping their company by transferring funds, updating login details, or providing access to proprietary company products.
+This leads to many users failing to carefully review phishing email details and automatically trusting the sender’s request.
+Email phishing victims believe they’re helping their organizations by transferring funds, updating login details, or providing access to proprietary data.

 Make sure your colleagues are aware of these common examples of phishing emails:

 An email from PayPal arrives telling the victim that their account has been compromised and will be deactivated unless they confirm their credit card details.
 The link in the phishing email takes the victim to a fake PayPal website, and the stolen credit card information is used to commit further crimes.